kiqreis/kiqreis/README.md

 ### 👨‍💻 About Me
 I'm Kaique from Brazil
-- 💻 Backend Developer (Java, C#)
+- 💻 Data Engineer (Python, Java, C#)
-- 📚 Currently learning RabbitMQ and Apache Kafka, and diving deeper into Angular
+- 📚 Currently learning PySpark, and diving deeper into Power BI

 ---